osvauld/osvauld/sthalam/HUML_TEMPLATE_GUIDE_LLM.md

 1. **Array must exist in state** - `forEach: "myArray"` requires array defined in state using YAML list syntax
 2. **Works with any block type** - buttons, text, containers, images, etc.
 3. **Children are NOT repeated** - forEach only applies to the block itself, not its children
-4. **JEXL expressions evaluated per item** - Each instance gets its own evaluated values
+4. **CEL expressions evaluated per item** - Each instance gets its own evaluated values
 5. **Array syntax** - Use YAML list format with `::` and `-` items (not bracket notation)
 6. **🔥 Buttons automatically inherit loop context** - `nav-button` inside forEach can access `{{item}}`, `{{index}}`, etc. in ALL properties including `stateUpdates`, `stateValue`, `content`, `css`, and `visible`